KimTrijnh/coderschool-twitter/README.md

 # CoderSchool FTW - Mini Twitter
-* You'll be creating a microblogging platform inspired by Twitter.
-It will be simple, but powerful and awesome *
+*You'll be creating a microblogging platform inspired by Twitter.
+It will be simple, but powerful and awesome*

-Created with love by @team:
+Created with love by @team: Kim, Thuy, Luke, Phong

 ## Roles of each member:
 | Members       | Role          | aaaa       |
 | ------------- |:-------------:|:------------- |